apollo

 How does the drug interact with Dicloplast Patch:

-Taking prasugrel together with Dicloplast Patch may increase the risk of bleeding.
+Taking Dicloplast Patch with warfarin may, increase the risk of bleeding.

 How to manage the interaction:

-There may be a possible interaction between Dicloplast Patch and Ketoconazole, but they can be taken together if a doctor has prescribed them.
-However, consult a doctor immediately if you have fever, chills, joint pain or swelling, unusual bleeding or bruising, skin rash, itching, loss of appetite, fatigue, nausea, vomiting, abdominal pain, dark colored urine, light colored stools, and/or yellowing of the skin or eyes.
+There may be a possible interaction between Dicloplast Patch and Warfarin, but they can be taken together if a doctor has prescribed them.
+However, consult your doctor immediately if you experience unusual bleeding or bruising, vomiting, blood in your urine or stools, headache, dizziness, or weakness, contact a doctor.
 Do not discontinue any medications without consulting a doctor.

 How does the drug interact with Dicloplast Patch: